 We know the importance of weather when it comes to a safari, be it game driving in the South Luangwa, chilling out on the river in the Lower Zambezi, or streaking above Vic Falls in a chopper.
 Zambia has very distinct weather patterns that make defining safari seasons in the different parks quite easy.
-But, as ever, global warming seems determined to play havoc with the climate so there is an element of unpredictability.
+But, as ever, global warming seems determined to wreak havoc with the climate so there is an element of unpredictability.
 Read on for our general guide to the best time to visit Zambia, weather patterns and all (and if you’re still struggling to find the time to suit you, take a look at our comprehensive when to go guide for a month-by-month deep dive).

 The peak safari season, and traditionally the best time to visit Zambia, is from June to October.
-It’s actually winter, but perhaps not quite as we northern hemisphere dwellers know it!
+It’s actually winter, but perhaps not the same winter we northern hemisphere dwellers are used to!
 We’re talking clear blue skies, sunshine (and lots of it) and rarely a drop of rain.
 The coldest months are June and July, and mornings and evenings can be chilly but nothing a good jacket can’t solve.
-As the season progresses, it steadily heats up and becomes drier with October being hot, hot, hot (think an average of 36 degrees).
-But, if you can stand the heat, the game viewing is phenomenal with animals congregating at the main water sources and predators taking full advantage of the mobile buffet.
+As the season progresses, it steadily heats up and becomes drier and October is hot, hot, hot – think an average of 36 degrees.
+But, if you can stand the heat, the game viewing is phenomenal across the main parks with animals congregating at the main water sources and predators taking full advantage of the mobile buffet.

-Down at Livingstone and Victoria Falls, the water level goes down as the season progresses.
+At Livingstone and Victoria Falls, the water level actually goes down as the season progresses.
 From May to July/August, the water is pumping, throwing spray hundreds of metres into the air, just like the postcards.
 After August, the water level recedes making it the best time to visit for the Devil’s Pool and ‘low water’ white-water rafting, undoubtedly the most exhilarating!
 Contrary to some news reports, the Falls never dry up and even if you’re visiting towards the end of the season, they are still a sight to behold.

-And for the exception that proves the rule: Liuwa Plains.
+And for the exception that proves the rule: Liuwa Plain.
 Unlike the rest of the country, the best time to visit Liuwa is in late November to December for the astonishing wildebeest migration (the second largest on the continent), or April, May and early June when the rains are over.
 Flights to Kalabo are seasonal, and there’s very limited accommodation in the park (the only permanent lodge at the time of writing is King Lewanika), both of which dictate when you can and can’t travel, but if it fits into your plans – go, go go!